Jberczel/metaprogramming_ruby_2_notes/01_m_word.md

 my_object.instance_variables             # => [:@text]

 ```

+Introspection refers to looking at a language construct during runtime.

 This is only half the picture.
 You can also write language constructs at runtime.
 This is metaprogramming, where you write code that writes code.